 Chances are that the apps you use are already tightly integrated with the CDPs you are evaluating.
 Both Segment and mParticle offer integrations with a host of analytics and marketing tools as well as raw data processing services.

 If you are using a lesser-known app and don’t see a native integration with it, you can still send data to it via Webhooks or an integration platform such as Integromat or Zapier.

 But do keep in mind that both of these options will require additional resources and it might be worth requesting a native integration before purchasing a license from a CDP provider.

 On the other hand, even if you find integrations with all the cloud services in your repertoire, it is important to look at the depth of each integration to ensure that your requirements are met.

 For instance, if you use Mixpanel for product analytics, sending data to Mixpanel is easy as most CDPs support Mixpanel as a data destination.

-However, if you’re also using Mixpanel’s Messaging feature (which, to be fair, is a full-fledged tool) and wish to push data from your campaigns into your CDP, you will have to do so via the HTTP API.
+However, if you’re also using Mixpanel’s Messaging feature (which, is retiring soon) and wish to push data from your campaigns into your CDP, you will have to do so via the HTTP API.
 Neither Segment nor mParticle supports Mixpanel as a data source.